Kenya Big Dream

 The need

-In many cultures, FGM — also known as cutting — symbolizes the transition from girlhood to womanhood and is a valued traditional practice done on girls as young as 10 (in some places, on girls even younger).
-In areas of Kenya, it’s traditionally seen as a precursor to child marriage, but both FGM and child marriage can have devastating physical and psychological effects for girls.
+In many cultures, FGM — also known as cutting — symbolizes the transition from girlhood to womanhood and is a harmful cultural practice done on girls as young as 10 (in some places, on girls even younger).
+In areas of Kenya, it’s traditionally seen as a precursor to child marriage, but both FGM and child marriage can have devastating physical and psychological effects on girls.

 Our response